Modulemancer/github-action/README.md

 [Review in the GitHub action marketplace](https://github.com/marketplace/actions/modulemancer-registry-login)

 ### What is Modulemancer?
 [Modulemancer](https://modulemancer.com) is a terraform and other infra private module registry.
-It replaces the Terraform registry with optimized features making it easy to publish, search, and shar modules between organizations.
+It replaces the Terraform registry with optimized features making it easy to publish, search, and share modules between organizations.

 ### How does this GitHub action work?
 It does this by converting the GitHub security token into an [Authress identity token](https://authress.io) which Modulemancer understands.
 After converting the token, it populates the terraform credentials file for the `modulemancer.com` registry.